-The school will be cleaned as per the cleaning schedule and will be monitored by the Headteacher.
+The schools will be cleaned as per the cleaning schedule and will be monitored by the Executive Headteacher.
 All waste will be disposed of according to appropriate health and safety guidelines.

-13.8 Violence at Work (also see the Violence and Aggression at Work Policy)
+14.12 Violence at Work (also see the Violence and Aggression at Work Policy and Attendance pages online)

-All staff must report to the Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
+All staff must report to the Executive Headteacher any incident of aggression or violence (or near misses) directed to themselves from any source.
 All incidents of violence will be reported via East Sussex County Council's online incident reporting system.